InternLM/lmdeploy/docs/en/benchmark/profile_triton_server.md

 - `--stream_output`

   Indicator for streaming output.
-The default is `False`.
+The default is `True`.

 - `--csv`

-  The path of a csv file to save the result with default value `../profile_api_server.csv`
+  The path of a csv file to save the result with default value `../profile_tis.csv`

 - `--seed`